arcana-lab/noelle/README.md

 ## Prerequisites
-LLVM 5.0.0
+LLVM 9.0.0
-GCC that supports C++ 14

-To enable them on the Zythos cluster:
+To enable it on the Zythos cluster:
-  - source /project/llvm/5.0.0/enable
-  - source /opt/rh/devtoolset-8/enable
+  - source /project/llvm/9.0.0/enable

 ## Build